Bass Pro Shops Logo

 Bass Pro Shops Logo 2004

-The businessman continues to devote a lot of money to protecting nature, and he makes entire oases out of his stores.
+The businessman continues to devote a lot of money to protecting nature, turning his stores into entire oases.
 He introduces visitors to the animal diversity and beauty of the wild world.
 The largest wildlife sanctuary was opened through his efforts, and he contributed to conservation organizations.
 The stores sell gear, but they also offer classes on how to stay in the wilderness.

 As a result of his work, Morris received the Roosevelt Conservation Award in 1990.
 This recognition is reflected in the logo.
 It became even more natural.
 In its latest incarnation, the logo has become three-dimensional, and the fish’s coloring closely resembles that of a living fish.
-The letters of the name also have a shadow and seem to be three-dimensional.
+The letters of the name also cast shadows and seem three-dimensional.
 They and the black trim are stylized as scales.
 The lettering and the perch seem to rise above the yellow background.
 It demonstrates the grandeur of the company’s accomplishments.

 In 2017, Morris absorbed its biggest competitor, Cabela’s.
 And today, it is the most unique and authentic fishing and hunting store.
-It continued to carry on its mission and was awarded the Audubon Medal in 2019.
+It continued its mission and was awarded the Audubon Medal in 2019.

 2010 – today